 Bedtime Foot Rub

 As adults, we’re all familiar with the calm and relaxation massages provide.
 In fact, we often fall asleep during massages.

-Giving your little ones a calming foot rub with a sleep-promoting essential oil such as SleepyIze can help induce deep sleep quicker.
-According to reflexology, foot rubs can also help alleviate health symptoms such as headaches and insomnia.
+Giving your little ones a calming foot rub with a sleep-promoting essential oil can help.
 Just be sure to avoid accidentally tickling their feet by carefully and slowly applying gentle pressure without using your fingernails.
 Tickling them will wake them up rather than put them to sleep.
 Tuck them in tightly—this is your time to connect with your children and make them feel safe!

 With these tips, you’re sure to finally get that restful sleep that’s been on your wish list all year.
 And even though we’ve called them holiday sleep tips, you can use them year-round, as the gift that keeps on giving.